-The GCCN vision for Galway City is 'Galway, a creative and inclusive city that respects and values its people and communities, their wellbeing and quality of life, that will develop a vibrant, sustainable, economy and environment and participative and transparent governance.'
+The GCCN vision for Galway City is 'A creative and inclusive city that respects and values its people and communities, their wellbeing and quality of life.
+A city with a vibrant, sustainable, economy and environment where the voices of all residents, in particular those experiencing the highest levels of poverty, marginalisation and inequality are heard in the decision-making bodies and processes that affect their lives.'

-GCCN Values
+GCCN Values and Policy Principles